nebula-plugins/gradle-metrics-plugin/README.md

     apply plugin: 'nebula.metrics'

 The metrics plugin can persist data into [Elasticsearch](https://www.elastic.co/products/elasticsearch) or a generic REST endpoint.
-By default, the plugin will attempt to persist onto a local Elasticsearch instance on port `9200` with the templates under `templates/` applied.
+When used with Elasticsearch, build and log data will be persisted into `build-metrics-default-yyyyMM` and `logstash-build-metrics-default-yyyyMMM` respectively.
+By default, indexes will be genereated using the default templates and rotated on a monthly basis.

 # Example Build Data